PDAL/PDAL/doc/stages/ranges.rst

   Red!(20:40]

-Selects all points with values less than or equal to twenty and those with values greater than 40
+Selects all points with red values less than or equal to 20 and those with values greater than 40

 Example 4: